-I call upon the technical and political managers of CARICOM, acting within the general policy climate of the Community, to fashion an enhanced regime of CARICOM governance that will be strategic in fulfilling the most ambitious promises of West Indian unity.
+I call upon the technical and political managers of CARICOM, acting within the general policy climate of the Community, to fashion an enhanced regime of CARICOM governance.
+The regime will be strategic in fulfilling the most ambitious promises of West Indian unity.

-I am optimistic that with perseverance we can arrive a framework of principles and action to make advances on several fronts:
+I am optimistic that with perseverance we can arrive at a framework of principles and action to make advances on several fronts:

-- to forge a truly common economic space with depth and breadth - to broaden the range of solidly anchored intergovernmental common services. - To interface efficiently and flexibly with the international system, including the conduct of external trade negotiation
+- to forge a truly common economic space with depth and breadth; - to broaden the range of solidly anchored intergovernmental common services;

-To extend the demographic boundaries of the Community to include the vibrant West Indian Diaspora outside the geographical confines of CARICOM.
+- to interface efficiently and flexibly with the international system, including the conduct of external trade negotiation; - to extend the demographic boundaries of the Community to include the vibrant West Indian Diaspora outside the geographical confines of CARICOM.

-Given the history of Caribbean migration, we must involve members of the Diaspora to view the wider CARICOM as an enlarged homeland and encourage them to partner or initiate synergies for cultural and productive activities which yield profitable returns to all.
+Given the history of Caribbean migration, we must involve members of the Diaspora to view the wider CARICOM as an enlarged homeland.
+We must encourage them to partner or initiate synergies for cultural and productive activities which yield profitable returns to all.

-Very importantly, a rational framework of principles and action will allow us to deal with the issue of sovereignty in a sober and level-headed manner, avoiding strident knee-jerk accusations that federation is being introduced through the backdoor.
+A rational framework of principles and action will allow us to deal with the issue of sovereignty in a sober and level-headed manner.
+We shall avoid strident accusations that federation is being introduced through the backdoor.